Reed N. Weisiger: Early life and education

-Weisiger was born in Danville, Kentucky, May 2, 1838, and attended school there.
+Weisiger was born in Danville, Kentucky, on May 2, 1838, and attended school there.
 He completed his education at Centre College, taking a full classical course, and graduated in 1858.
-He then came to Texas and was a pioneer in Victoria County.
+He then came to Texas.

 Business, military, and fraternal order

-Weisiger was a rancher and farmer and raised thoroughbred horses from the famous Alexander stables of Kentucky.
+Weisiger was a rancher and farmer and raised thoroughbred horses from the Alexander stables of Kentucky.
 He owned Incommode, which ran in the Kentucky Derby in 1887.

 Weisiger served as a cavalry officer in the Confederate States Army during the American Civil War.
 At the end of the war, he held the rank of captain.

 Weisiger was a member of the Masonic Lodge and held the degree of Master Mason.

 Family

-Weisiger's father was Dr. Joseph Weisiger.
+Weisiger's father was Joseph Weisiger.
 His mother was Isabella Reed Weisiger a descendant of a Virginia family related to the Clays and Adamses.
 Weisiger married Annie Belle Callender on June 24, 1874.
-Weisiger and his wife had eight children: Robert Sidney Weisiger, Roper C. Weisiger, Joseph Reed Weisiger, Isabella Weisiger Mackrell, Lucy R. Weisiger, Sarah Weisiger, William Hardeman Weisiger, and Grayson Carter Weisiger.
+He and his wife had eight children.